soal/vue-mapbox/docs/composition.md

 }
 ```

-After successful mount all components emits 'added' envent with map object, Vue component object and additional data, such as corresponding Mapbox GL JS object or obhect contining layer id in payload.
+After successful mount all components emits 'added' envent with map object, Vue component object and additional data, such as corresponding Mapbox GL JS object or object containing layer id in payload.